 Expats in need of accommodation in Kazakhstan will find that, as is often the case, their budget will largely determine the quality of housing available to them.
-While the constantly expanding cities of Almaty and Nur-Sultan (previously known as Astana) always seem to have new apartment blocks springing up, some expats may discover that they can only afford to live in older Soviet-style apartments.
+While the constantly expanding cities of Almaty and Astana (previously Nur-Sultan) always seem to have new apartment blocks springing up, some expats may discover that they can only afford to live in older Soviet-style apartments.

 Although accommodation allowances are no longer a given as part of expat relocation packages, it's worthwhile trying to negotiate the inclusion of such an allowance.
-Accommodation in Kazakhstan can be expensive, especially if expats are looking to maintain a high standard of living.
+Accommodation in Kazakhstan can be expensive, especially if expats want to maintain a high standard of living.

 Types of accommodation in Kazakhstan

 Most of the accommodation found in Kazakhstan is in the form of apartments.
-These are usually one of two types: newly built apartments with modern finishings and amenities, and old Soviet apartments, most of which lack elevators despite being several storeys high.
+These are usually one of two types: newly built apartments with modern finishes and amenities, and old Soviet apartments which mostly lack elevators despite being several storeys high.
 Soviet-style apartments are significantly cheaper than newer builds.

-If expats prefer to live in a free-standing house or cottage, they may be able to find something suitable in the suburbs, though this comes at the cost of a long commute into the city centre for work and notably higher rent.
+If expats prefer to live in a freestanding house or cottage, they may be able to find something suitable in the suburbs.
+That said, this comes at the cost of a long commute into the city centre for work and notably higher rent.

 Finding accommodation in Kazakhstan

-By far the easiest way to find somewhere to live in Kazakhstan is by hiring a real estate agent to do the necessary legwork.
-Though this will incur a fee, hiring a reputable agent is also the surest way to avoid getting scammed by fraudulent apartment listings online.
+By far, the easiest way to find somewhere to live in Kazakhstan is by hiring a real estate agent to do the necessary legwork.
+Though this will incur a fee, hiring a reputable agent is also a reliable way to avoid getting scammed by fraudulent apartment listings online.
 A bilingual real estate agent will also be able to help navigate the more technical side of renting an apartment.